plbrault/gramps-to-markdown/README.md

 An `individuals.md` file containing a list of all individuals with links to their files is also generated.

+An example of a website integration is available [here](https://plbrault.com/genealogy-en/).

 ## License

 Copyright © 2022 Pier-Luc Brault <pier-luc@brault.me>